 Have you ever come up with a fabulous idea for a recipe

-and thought to yourself, I’m a frickin’ genius!, only to realize after Googling said idea that you’re about the 4 millionth person to the party?
+and thought to yourself, I’m a frickin’ genius!, only to realize after Googling said idea that you’re millionth person to the party?

 Yeah, me too.